-- Implement the new Emergency Management legislation to be introduced mid-2020 including the expected changes from recent major events which will have a major impact on how Local Government will be expected to deliver preparedness and resilience building activities. - Continue to work with other levels of government and relevant authorities to respond to and recover from emergency events, such as the Coronavirus (COVID19) pandemic and bushfires. - Implement year 4 of the Safer Banyule Plan 2017-2021. - Continue to monitor traffic speed and volume via scheduled traffic counts to improve road safety and our local road network.
+- Implement the new Emergency Management legislation to be introduced mid-2020 including the expected changes from recent major events which will have a major impact on how Local Government will be expected to deliver preparedness and resilience building activities. - Continue to work with other levels of government and relevant authorities to respond to and recover from emergency events, such as the Coronavirus (COVID19) pandemic and bushfires. - Implement year 4 of the Safer Banyule Plan 2017-2021. - Enhance capability and capacity to respond to and recover from emergencies by continuing to focus on the recruitment, retention, training, equipping and maintenance of personnel in all aspects of emergency management.

-- Implement traffic and road safety improvements, including: - Commence design and construction of improved pedestrian crossings at Stradbroke Avenue, Heidelberg, Elder Street, Watsonia, Plenty River Drive, Greensborough and McCrae Road north of Banyule Road, Rosanna - Traffic speed and volume control measures at selected locations including; Berkeley Avenue, Heidelberg and Maltravers Road, Ivanhoe East - Localised traffic infrastructure treatments including improvements at Somers Avenue, Macleod, Banyule Road, Rosanna (between Beverley Road and River Gum Walk), and parking and traffic management improvements at Montmorency South Primary School and Gleeson Drive, Bundoora, and parking conditions in Adeline Street, Greensborough. - Enhance capability and capacity to respond to and recover from emergencies by continuing to focus on the recruitment, retention, training, equipping and maintenance of personnel in all aspects of emergency management. - Implement the Banyule Gambling Policy: Gambling Reduction and Harm Minimisation, and action plan. - Implement Council's strategic approach for building community resilience, including: - The development and delivery of a community education project that involves educating community groups about emergency risk and mitigation information with an all hazards approach - Community awareness and preparedness activities to promote resilience across the social, economic, built and natural environments - The review and promotion of Council's public health emergency planning.
+- Implement the Banyule Gambling Policy: Gambling Reduction and Harm Minimisation, and action plan. - Implement Council's strategic approach for building community resilience, including: - The development and delivery of a community education project that involves educating community groups about emergency risk and mitigation information with an all hazards approach - Community awareness and preparedness activities to promote resilience across the social, economic, built and natural environments - The review and promotion of Council's public health emergency planning.